Mnargh/InstaGallery/README.md

 The project uses [Create React App](https://github.com/facebook/create-react-app) and bootstrap for the design and layout.

 You can check out my [Process](#process) and [Problems Encountered](#problems) to see my approach to this challenge, and how I solved (hopefully) the issues I faced along the way.
+You can also see my [Retrospective](#retrospective) to see what I thought went well, what could be improved and what I would do with more time.

 ## Product